momochi000/typewar/README.md

 #### Beef up text fragment spawner

+  Move the AI to the slime.
+Extract it out so it's a module I can attach to any monster, even swiching out.
+Perhaps the monster could have several behaviors that can be toggled.
+AI has many behaviors.
+  For now, just set the behavior to attack at a constant rate

+  Get a simple library of text in there to test actual typing.

   The player should be able to activate any text fragment by typing.
   Need a text input manager that watches for keyboard inputs and selects the correct active fragments.